Skip to main content

 /Debug

-If the AI is in a doom loop or not following instructions, this command uses a special prompt template to help debug the issue effectively.
+If the AI is in a doom loop or not following instructions, the /Debug skill uses a special prompt template to help debug the issue effectively.

 /Inspiration